huggingface/transformers/docs/source/en/tasks/prompting.md

 >>> for seq in sequences:
 ...     print(f"Result: {seq['generated_text']}")
-"""Result: Text: The first human went into space and orbited the Earth on April 12, 1961.
+Result: Text: The first human went into space and orbited the Earth on April 12, 1961.
 Date: 04/12/1961

 Text: The first-ever televised presidential debate in the United States took place on September 28, 1960, between presidential candidates John F. Kennedy and Richard Nixon.
-Date: 09/28/1960"""
+Date: 09/28/1960
 ```

 In the above code snippet we used a single example to demonstrate the desired output to the model, so this can be called a